Here's a customized spelling training to improve your spelling skills. You're in the right place to become a better speller!

 Doubling and not doubling final consonants when adding suffixes

-I’ve written an entire step-by-step lesson to train you in this invaluable skill.
+I’ve written an entire free PDF step-by-step lesson to train you in this invaluable skill.
 After you've completed that spelling training, you'll know which of these are spelled correctly, and which of these are incorrect: occuring, sitting, forgoten, nodding, transmitter, referred.

 Commonly misspelled words

 Training: Some of the most important ones to master are because, a lot, definite, friend, doesn’t, necessary, occasion, separate, sincerely and tomorrow.
-If you’ve mastered these ten words, check out my lists of 102 frequently misspelled words, such as rhythm, scissors, conscience and more.
+If you’ve mastered these ten words, check out my free PDF lists of 102 frequently misspelled words, such as rhythm, scissors, conscience and more.
 You may also need to work on these spelling demons which are commonly confused words like accept and except.
-Study these on your own or with a friend until you’ve conquered them all!
+Get the free PDF lists on those pages.
+For a mega-list, check out this list of 300 commonly misspelled words, complete with a free printable page!

 Memory tricks, also know as mnemonic devices